wea-f/ByePassHub/Other Ways to get Proxies .md

-# ByePassHub > Other ways to get Proxies | created Feb 28
+# ByePassHub > Other ways to get Proxies | updated March 8
 ## If you like this list, make sure to star this repository!
 Other Files:<br>
 **Back to Main Hub:** Go [here](https://github.com/wea-f/ByePassHub/blob/main/README.md) or go to the main README.md file <br>

 ---

 Hi, I've noticed that this collection is getting quite popular, this means links are getting blocked faster and faster.
-Having an archive of links is dangerous and admins can easily copy and paste this list and block them. <br>
+Having an archive of links is dangerous and admins can easily copy and paste this list and block them (or just block this site). <br>
-  > Basically, this collection is public to everyone, and it is very easy to access and could be very bad in the wrong hands. <br>
+  > Basically, this collection is public to everyone, and it is very easy to access, especially to admins. <br>

 On this page, I'm going to give you some other resources to find proxies that are hidden to the public eye (the same resources I use to get my links), so <br>
 1. You can get the freshest links that are more likely to be unblocked.
 2. Those links are more likely to stay being unblocked
+3. You can get more links,
-3. and I can do less work :)
+4. and I can do less work :)

 ## Resource #1: Proxy Discord Servers
 After joining these servers (make sure you have a discord account first), you can verify and access plenty of links. <br>